-- Application Preview Page: This section will be utilized by reviewers to prescreen applications and select a subset to move forward to the second and final stage of review. - Project Summary - Area of Impact - Vision for Progression - 2.
+- Application Preview Page: This section will be utilized by reviewers to

+prescreen applications and select a subset to move forward to the second and

+final stage of review.

+- Project Summary

+- Area of Impact

+- Vision for Progression - 2.
+Resubmission Statement: If this application is a resubmission then the applicant will provide a brief statement on how this application addresses the reviewers' critiques. - 3.
 Statement of Significance and Impact: Description of how the proposed candidate, if successful, could a) impact an unmet medical need, and/or b) accelerate or increase likelihood of successfully developing a stem cell technology that significantly improves patient care.
-If the candidate is not stem cell based, describe further how it could c) address a critical bottleneck to the discovery, development, or use of stem cell-based therapies. - 3.
-Objective and Milestones: A concise description of the project objective and project milestones (template provided), and criteria for success. - 4.
-Rationale: Description of the scientific rationale for the proposed research and the preliminary data. - 5.
-Research Plan: A concise but detailed description of methods and techniques to be employed to achieve milestones, and potential pitfalls and alternative approaches. - 6.
-Timeline: Activities-based timeline for achieving project milestones. - 7.
-Principal Investigator and Team: A description of the PI and team's expertise and experience. - 8.
-Resources and Environment: A brief description of the resources available to the project and environment. - 9.
+If the candidate is not stem cell based, describe further how it could c) address a critical bottleneck to the discovery, development, or use of stem cell-based therapies. - 4.
+Objective and Milestones: A concise description of the project objective and project milestones (template provided), and criteria for success. - 5.
+Rationale: Description of the scientific rationale for the proposed research and the preliminary data. - 6.
+Research Plan: A concise but detailed description of methods and techniques to be employed to achieve milestones, and potential pitfalls and alternative approaches. - 7.
+Timeline: Activities-based timeline for achieving project milestones. - 8.
+Principal Investigator and Team: A description of the PI and team's expertise and experience. - 9.
+Resources and Environment: A brief description of the resources available to the project and environment. - 10.
 References